-This qualifier complements the Naturally Uncommon qualifier, which can be applied to a taxon that has experienced a decrease in abundance but continues to occupy a substantial part of its natural range.
-It may also replace the Partial Decline qualifier once a taxon's population has stabilised within a reduced area.
+This qualifier may replace the Partial Decline qualifier once a taxon's population has stabilised within a reduced area.

 6.5.4 Secure Overseas (SO)

 The Secure Overseas qualifier is used when a taxon is secure in the parts of its natural range outside New Zealand.